 When is the next Jan 6 insurrection committee hearing?

 ‘The public needs to know what to think.
-We just have to show clearly what happened on January 6,’ chairman says
+We just have to show clearly what happened on January 6,’ chairman Bennie Thompson says

-Related video: Former Trump Aide Navarro Indicted For Defying Jan.
-6 Panel
+Related video: Former Trump aide Peter Navarro indicted For defying 6 Jan panel

 The House select committee investigating the Capitol insurrection on 6 January 2021 will hold six public hearings, according to a draft schedule.